naturalis/nepenthes-3dpca/code/galaxy_code/README.md

 nepenthes-3dpca
 ===============

-Pipeline for performing principal component analysis of 3D scans of Nepenthes pitchers
+Pipeline for performing Principal Component analysis of 3D scans of Nepenthes pitchers, correct Landmarks with ReMarker and reconstruct a 3D file with ReConstructor

 Tools